 Red: Brings warmth, energy and stimulation; therefore good for energy, fatigue, colds, chilly and passive people.
 It energizes heart and blood circulation.
 It energizes all organs and the senses.

 Yellow: Increases neuromuscular tone.
 Purifies blood, helps digestion and has a cleansing effect.
 Strongly stimulates happiness, brings on a sense of security, as well as a strong feeling of well-being.

 Green: Is a cooling, sedating color, which helps reduce swelling of joints and tissues; it calms the body’s nervous system.
 It’s the color of the relaxed heart.

 Turquoise: Increases intuition and sensitivity.
 It mentally relaxes and tackles embodied psychological barriers.
 It acts as a tonifier and can help regulate imbalances in the lung and large intestines system.
 It facilitates spiritual growth.

 Blue: Is a cool color that is calming.
 It stimulates the parasympathetic system, and reduces blood pressure and calms both breathing and heart-rate.
 It helps treat sleep disorders and headaches

 Violet: Promotes awareness and consciousness.
-It increases effects of medication.
+It increases the effects of medication.
 It promotes proper functioning of the lymphatic system and very helpful with menopause.
 It is the color for neutralizing emotional wounds and for spiritual growth.